 Let’s take a look at the ETFs that we have access to in LSE which could be our International Fund:

-- Vanguard FTSE All-World UCITS ETF (VWRD[USD] or VWRL[GBP]) – 3,130 companies from developed & emerging markets, large and mid cap companies.
+- Vanguard FTSE All-World UCITS ETF (VWRA[USD]) – 3,130 companies from developed & emerging markets, large and mid cap companies.

 - iShares Core MSCI EM IMI UCITS ETF (EIMI) – 2,800 all cap companies from emerging markets.

-Disclaimer: My current portfolio consist of both IWDA and EIMI (together forms about 80% of my portfolio.)
-I am not sponsored by iShare – but hey if they’d like to reach out, I’m all ears!
+Disclaimer: Though I currently hold EIMI in my portfolio, I am not sponsored by iShare – but hey if they’d like to reach out, I’m all ears!

-Although VWRD is the simplest option, it is not what I’ve selected for my own portfolio.
-What I did instead was to purchase IWDA and EIMI in combination in order to form this part of my portfolio.
+Although VWRA is the simplest option, it is not what I’ve selected for my own portfolio.
+What I did instead was to purchase IWDA (SWRD equivalent – see update above) and EIMI in combination in order to form this part of my portfolio.

-Here are 3 reasons why I did not elect to use VWRD:
+Here are 3 reasons why I did not elect to use VWRA:

-- The expense ratio of VWRD is 0.05% more than IWDA and 0.07% more than EIMI and every little bit counts when this is going to be the largest part of my portfolio.
+- The expense ratio of VWRA is 0.10% more than SWRD and 0.04% more than EIMI and every little bit counts when this is going to be the largest part of my portfolio.

-- IWDA and EIMI split allows me to have flexibility in how much I’d like to be exposed to developing markets vs. emerging market separately (I can choose 50/50 split or 80/20 split between IWDA/EIMI based on my risk appetite.
+- SWRD and EIMI split allows me to have flexibility in how much I’d like to be exposed to developing markets vs. emerging market separately (I can choose 50/50 split or 80/20 split between SWRD/EIMI based on my risk appetite.

 Having the developed and emerging markets in 2 separate ETF also allows me the flexibility to increase or decrease my portfolio exposure to either markets independently.
 That’s a flexibility that you can view as both a positive or a negative, but it’s good to note.
 At the moment, I try to keep the emerging market exposure to roughly 10% of my portfolio.